Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Merger Rates and Evolution with Redshift

-Marginalizing over the two mass distribution parameters and the redshift-evolution parameter, the merger rate density is consistent with being constant in redshift ($\lambda = 0$), and in particular, it is consistent with the rate estimates for the two fixed-parameter models in~\cite{o2catalog}, as shown in Figure~\ref{fig:dNdz}.
-However, we find a preference for a merger rate density that increases at higher redshift ($\lambda \geq 0$) wit probability $\FRACLambdaGTZeroP{}$.
-This preference becomes less significant when GW170729 is excluded from the analysis, because this event likely merged at redshift $z \gtrsim 0.5$, close to the O1-O2 detection horizon.
+Marginalizing over the two mass distribution parameters and the redshift-evolution parameter, the merger rate density is consistent with being constant in redshift ($\lambda = 0$), and in particular, it is consistent with the rate estimates recovered under the different mass distribution models in subsection~\ref{subsec:rate} above.
+However, we find a preference for a merger rate density that increases at higher redshift ($\lambda \geq 0$) with probability~$\FRACLambdaGTZero$.
+This implies that models that predict a constant, or slightly decreasing merger rate with redshift, such as certain models of primordial black holes~\citep{2016PhRvL.117t1102M}, are disfavored.
+This preference for a merger rate that increases with increasing redshift becomes less significant when GW170729 is excluded from the analysis, because this event likely merged at redshift $z \gtrsim 0.5$, close to the O1-O2 detection horizon.
 Although GW170729 shifts the posterior towards larger values of $\lambda$, implying a stronger redshift evolution of the merger rate, the posterior remains well within the uncertainties inferred from the remaining nine BBHs.
-When including GW170729 in the analysis, we find $\lambda = 6.5^{+9.1}_{-9.3}$ at 90\% credibility, compared to $\lambda = 0.9^{+9.8}_{-10.8}$ when excluding GW170729 from the analysis.
+When including GW170729 in the analysis, we find $\lambda = \lambdaintervalIMRP$ at 90\% credibility, compared to $\lambda = \lambdaintervalExcIMRP$ when excluding GW170729 from the analysis.
 With only 10 BBH detections so far, the wide range of possible values for $\lambda$ is consistent with most astrophysical formation channels.
 The precision of this measurement will improve as we accumulate more detections in future observing runs and may enable us to discriminate between different formation rate histories or time-delay distributions~\citep{2012CQGra..29l4013S,2014JPhCS.484a2008V,2018ApJ...863L..41F}.